 - Climate change: As our climate changes from greenhouse gas emissions, this drastically changes the worlds ecosystems and the habitats of species.
 Changes to temperature and rainfall will cause changes to available food sources, tolerable conditions, mating patterns and more.

-It is important to understand that these five drivers are not separate from one another in the same way that biodiversity isn’t a separate issue to climate change and other environmental issues.
-Our climate, ecosystems and environments are complicated and connected systems which all impact on one another so by looking after one, we are looking after everything.
+It’s important to understand that these five drivers are not separate from one another in the same way that biodiversity isn’t a separate issue to climate change and other environmental issues.
+Our climate, ecosystems and environments are complicated and connected systems which all impact on one another.

 A loss of biodiversity and well-functioning ecosystems has the potential to cause significant damage to the planet and to our way of life.
 These systems and populations are critical for providing food, energy and maintaining water and soil quality.
-Biodiversity is also acts as a positive feedback mechanism for regulating the earth’s climate and mitigating climate change.
-Alongside all these practical necessities, nature itself has a deep intrinsic value to us as part of this world providing means of recuperation, recreation and inspiration.
+Biodiversity also acts as a positive feedback mechanism for regulating the earth’s climate and mitigating climate change.
+Alongside all these practical necessities, nature provides us with recuperation, recreation, and inspiration.

 Biodiversity in the UK

-In the UK we have seen significant decreases in biodiversity levels and the country is considered one of the most nature depleted in the world with 15% of species facing extinction.
-Since 1970 41% of all UK species have declined.
+In the UK we’ve seen significant decreases in biodiversity levels and the country is considered one of the most nature depleted in the world, with 15% of species facing extinction.
+Since 1970, 41% of all UK species have declined.
 Of the G7 countries, the UK has the lowest remaining levels of biodiversity and failed to meet 14 of the 19 Aichi biodiversity targets which it committed to meet by 2020.

-It is habitat loss and degradation which is deemed to have had the largest impact.
-This is due to vast areas of land being converted for agricultural use leaving it in a degraded state to support wildlife and pushing wildlife out of suitable areas.
+Habitat loss and degradation have had the largest impact on biodiversity.
+This is due to vast areas of land being converted for agricultural use, leaving it in a degraded state to support wildlife, and pushing wildlife out of suitable areas.
 Other factors include climate change, urbanisation, pollution, hydrological change and invasive species.